fcpp/fcpp/README.md

 - Xorg-dev package (X11)
 - G++ 9 (or higher)
 - CMake 3.18 (or higher)
-- Asymptote (for building simulation plots)
+- Asymptote (for building the plots)
 - Doxygen (for building the documentation)

 To install these packages in Ubuntu, type the following command: